ABOAGORA: Mercury, the Winged Messenger

 Registration

-The participation fee covers all sessions and refreshments served during coffee breaks and the closing reception on Friday.
+The participation fee covers all sessions and concerts, refreshments served during coffee breaks and the closing reception on Friday.

 For possible questions, you can be in touch with us directly via aboagora@utu.fi